Fifth of July (play): Production history

 Fifth of July debuted off-Broadway at the Circle Repertory Company on April 27 and closed on October 1, 1978.
 Directed by Marshall W. Mason, the cast starred William Hurt as Kenneth Talley Jr., Jeff Daniels, Amy Wright, Danton Stone, and Jonathan Hogan, who also composed the incidental music for the production.
 The production was designed by John Lee Beatty.
 It ran for 159 performances.

 The play made its Broadway debut at the New Apollo Theatre on November 5, 1980, directed by Mason with Daniels reprising the role of Jed, Christopher Reeve as Ken, and Swoosie Kurtz as Gwen.
 Replacement actors for the role of Ken included Richard Thomas, Michael O'Keefe, Timothy Bottoms, and his brother Joseph Bottoms.
 Laraine Newman replaced Kurtz as Gwen.
 Kathy Bates was also a replacement, in the role of June.
+Swoosie Kurtz won the Tony Award for Best Featured Actress in a Play.

 A television film was made in 1982, directed by Mason and Kirk Browning.
 The film stars Daniels, Kurtz, Hogan, Stone, Cynthia Nixon, Joyce Reehling, Helen Stenborg, and Richard Thomas as Ken, the role in which he succeeded Reeve on Broadway.

 A revival, starring Robert Sean Leonard as Ken and Parker Posey as Gwen, was included in the Signature Theater Company's 2002–2003 tribute season to Wilson.